michaelt/extensible-streaming/README.md

     site = M.fromList [("welcome","hello")]

-    pureHttp = loop where
+    -- this in dire need of a combinator ... pureHttp = loop where
       loop :: Monad m   -- the type signature is needed here => M.Map Bytes Bytes